JetBrains/jpa-buddy-documentation/coding-assistance/coding-assistance.md

 ## Generate JPA related objects from unresolved references

-Some developers prefer to declare an object that doesn't exist yet first and only then implement it.
+Some developers may choose to declare an object before implementing it.
 JPA Buddy will help those developers who adhere to this programming style.
 It suggests creating:

 1. Spring Data JPA Repository – in case the reference ends with the value specified in the [Spring Data Repository settings](https://www.jpa-buddy.com/documentation/spring-data/#settings).
 Default value is "Repository".
 2. Projection – in case the reference ends with the value specified in the [Projection declaration settings](https://www.jpa-buddy.com/documentation/spring-data/#projection-declaration-settings).
 Default values are: "Info", "Prj", "Projection", "VO", "Vo", "View", "Request", "Browse".